jmmorgan/trumpbot2016/README.md

 * Implement support for `<topic>`
 * Make Chat spec independent of production Graphmaster instance.
 * Move away from quick and dirty stuffing of JSON object into chat_sessions table.
+  * Move predicates to its won table.
+  * Move requests to their own table.
+  * Move responses to their own table.
+  * Do away with Chat class and chat_json field.
 * Is the whole BotBrain response -> ChatResponse -> QueryBot response flow necessary?
 Perhaps we should simplify.
 * Try to treat TemplateContentNode implementations as immutables (limit setting of ivars to initializer)